2023 CPC National Meeting

 - Two full days of face-to-face networking with top conservation experts

-- Lunch and cocktail reception during conference session on May 5
+- Lunch during conference session and cocktail reception on May 3

-- Transportation from The Residence Inn Tempe Downtown/University to conference on May 4-5
+- Transportation from Hampton Inn & Suites San Diego Airport/Liberty Station to conference on May 2-3

-- Networking with in-person and virtual attendees through the Whova conference platform
+- Networking with fellow attendees through the Whova conference platform

-- Eligibility to compete in the conference photo contest and botanical art contest for cash prizes
+- Eligibility to compete in the conference photo contest cash prizes

 - Access to the Whova conference platform and recorded meeting content beginning two days before and six months after the meeting